 In order to file salary declarations, the company must also be registered for social security and insurance purposes.

 Also, depending on the activities to complete, it must obtain the necessary business licenses and permits with relevant authorities.
-These and other obligations related to the creation of a private limited liability company in Estonia can be explained by our company incorporation representatives.
+These and other obligations related to the creation of a private limited liability company in Estonia in 2021 can be explained by our company incorporation representatives.

 Taxation of the OU in Estonia